ABS-official/PresidentialPackProject/README.md

         This is a project I work on in my spare time and is licensed under CC.
 Use it however you want.

-        A project for Infinity engine games from the 1990's (Specifically Baldur's Gate Enhanced Edition, though it can work with BG2EE and IWDEE as well) to add custom portraits and soundpacks for US presidents.
+        A project for Infinity engine games from the 1990's (Specifically Baldur's Gate Enhanced Edition, though it can work with BG2EE and IWDEE as well) to add custom portraits and sound packs for US presidents.
         This project is not a reflection of political stance.
 Plans are to continue to add portraits and soundpacks for US presidents going backward in time.